Why Sync from Amazon S3 to Google Drive?

 As you can see, if you want to sync a small number of files and the network speed is good, you can use the first method to download the files and then upload to achieve the purpose of synchronizing files between two cloud drives.
 But if you have a lot of files and the internet is still unstable, MultCloud is an easy way to help you sync Amazon S3 to Google Drive directly.

-In addition to synchronizing files, the tool also allows you to manage multiple cloud storage accounts in one place and migrate all kinds of files from one cloud drive to another seamlessly, such as transfer files from Google Drive to Onedrive for Business.
+In addition to synchronizing files, the tool also allows you to manage multiple cloud storage accounts in one place and migrate all kinds of files from one cloud drive to another seamlessly, such as transfer files from Google Drive to Onedrive.